-Clothing and Equipment list for trekking in Nepal, Bhutan, India and Tibet.
+Clothing and Equipment list for trekking in Nepal, Bhutan, India, and Tibet.

-Being properly equipped is one of the keys to a successful trek.
+Being adequately equipped is one of the keys to a successful trek.
 Most of the things on the list below are available for hiring or purchasing (for a fraction of the price of most Western countries) in Kathmandu (only for treks starting and finishing in Ktm).

-Please see our Clothing & Equipment Guide for information on how to select the best type of clothing and equipment for your trip.In addition, see our Links page for details of specialist retailers who will be able to offer further advice and assistance with purchasing new clothing or equipment.
+Please see our Clothing & Equipment Guide for information on how to select the best type of clothing and equipment for your trip.
+Also, look at our Links page for details of specialist retailers who will be able to offer further advice and assistance with purchasing new clothing or equipment.

 Clothing & Footwear

 The most crucial point to remember when packing your clothing is that, except for your set of smart clothes for the town, all the clothes for your trek should fit in your kit bag.
 If you can't get it all in, you have too much!
 Pay particular attention to airline baggage weight limits, both on international and domestic flights, and to your trek weight allowance.

 - Small Day-sack 20-30ltrs - Small lockable suitcase/bag for leaving clothes in the hotel while on the trek.

 - Water bottle - Water bottles are essential on the trek.
 We recommend 1 liter or bigger capacity bottle size.
 Camelbaks are ideal as the straw can be pulled to your mouth without taking off your backpack.
 Always ask for boiled and filtered water at the overnight lodges or buy bottled water.
 However, we strongly recommend boiled water, as empty bottles are not taken care of properly in the mountains of Nepal.